Keller is committed to reducing the carbon intensity of our work and increasing the quality and granularity of our carbon reporting.

 Scope 2 covers indirect emissions from the electricity we use.
 These emissions are mostly from office and maintenance yard operations, although 2023 also saw our first large sites run entirely from grid electricity.
 Nonetheless, Scope 2 is still the smallest of Keller’s three emission Scopes.
 Since these emissions do not significantly vary with the number of projects carried out, we only analyse absolute Scope 2 emissions.
 Location-based emissions are dependent on the average carbon intensity of energy generation in the countries in which we operate.
 Market-based emissions use the specific energy tariff for each of our offices and maintenance yards and therefore captures green energy tariffs.

-Read about our Scope 2 progress on page 10 of our sustainability brochure.
+Read about our Scope 2 progress in our sustainability brochure.

 Scope 3: All other indirect emissions